Emotional Intelligence | Main page on Teen Suicide

 Dangerous to tell the truth

-As I said above, suicidal teens have learned that is is dangerous to tell the truth.
+As said above, suicidal teens have learned that it is dangerous to tell the truth.
 They have learned they will be attacked, invalidated, disbelieved and punished for telling the truth.
 A common theme in dysfunctional families is that the parents are in near complete denial.
 They don't want to hear that there are any problems.
 They don't want to hear any negative emotions from the teens.
 So they make the teen feel worse for telling the truth and the teen quickly learns to either lie or just keep his or her mouth shut.
 And if the teen does talk, and social services gets involved, the teen will probably be blamed by one of the parents for trying to break up the family.

 Characteristics of Depressed and Suicidal Teens

-Note: I put the emphasis on the parents failing to meet their emotional needs.
-I know that they also need acceptance from their peers, teachers etc. I believe, though, that parents can offer protection from this rejection.
-First this was a merely a theory, then I met someone who provided support for this belief.
-She told me that she was always rejected by her classmates because she was so different.
+Initially this was just a theory, but then we met a young adult who provided support for this belief.
+She reported that she was always rejected by her classmates because she was so different.
 For one thing her parents moved from one country to another frequently so she did not share the same language and culture and dress.
-But she always knew that when she got home she could talk about things.
-At home she felt safe.
-This person is now one of the most self-confident, open-minded and content people I've ever met.

 See also this list of Common characteristics in the home environments of suicidal teens